novaivo/AI-AGENT-using-LCEL-/README.md

 # 🤖 AI Tool Agent

-A smart, friendly AI agent built with **LangChain**, powered by **Groq’s LLaMA3**, and equipped with real-world tools like:
+A smart, friendly AI agent built with **LangChain**, powered by **openrouter meta LLaMA3**, and equipped with real-world tools like:

 - 📐 Calculator
 - 🌦️ Weather Info
 - 📚 Wikipedia Lookup
 - 📂 File Reader (TXT, PDF, DOCX)

-This project uses LangChain’s `AgentExecutor` and `create_react_agent` with `RunnableSequence` support to decide when and how to use each tool — just like an intelligent assistant would!
+This project uses LangChain’s `AgentExecutor` and `create_tool_calling_agent` with `agent executor` support to decide when and how to use each tool — just like an intelligent assistant would!

 ---